Irwin Cotler: Academia

+After working as a speechwriter for federal Minister of Justice John Turner from 1968 until 1972, Cotler entered academia in 1970 beginning his career as an associate professor at Osgoode Hall Law School.
 Cotler was a professor of law at McGill University and the director of its Human Rights Program from 1973 until his election as a Member of Parliament in 1999 for the Liberal Party of Canada.
 He has also been a visiting professor at Harvard Law School, a Woodrow Wilson Fellow at Yale Law School and is the recipient of eleven honorary doctorates.
-He was appointed in 1992 as an Officer of the Order of Canada.
-He is a past president of the Canadian Jewish Congress.
-He received an honorary doctorate from McGill University on May 30, 2019, and gave the commencement address during the Faculty of Law's convocation ceremony.